nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 25. Again, I think that guy I need 20 feet.
 Okay.
 So I can't select him.
 Go ahead and target target that guy.

+---

+### Closing and Table Discussion - Part 6

 Am I automatically, like, raging all that stuff?
 You are not currently raging, but you should be automatically raging.
 Yeah.
 Reply.
 K.

 I don't know how to do the spear thing.
 Oh, you you need to you need to spend an action to switch out the spear from your great axe.
 Alright.
 So you can't move twice.
 Yeah.

 You wouldn't be able to.
-I'm gonna just go up here and stand in front of Elwar, wait for them to come to us.
+I'm gonna just go up here and stand in front of Alwor, wait for them to come to us.
 You could try and demoralize them.
 Mhmm.
 So if you go into your basic actions, like the green in in the macro bar, that green button that has two hands shaking, If you go in there, one of the options in there is demoralize.

 Here in your character sheet, it's on It's not in the character sheet.
 It's, on the on the bottom of your screen, you've got, some options that show up in your, in your macro bar down there.
 Yes.
 You should see, like, a green button with two hands shaking.
 No.